 In 1977, Luc Verwerft, Jean-Pierre de Paepe, Theo Van Der Hallen, Wim Janssens and Gust Stoffels decided to set up the Hoogstraten Strawberry Ghesellen.
 Their aim: to promote the strawberries of the Hoogstraten region at home and abroad.
 They do this by being present at various events.
 From the very beginning, they have also been allowed to present the early strawberries to H.M. the King and H.M. the Queen and the Governor of the Province of Antwerp.

 The horticultural sector embraces technological evolution.
-Strawberries can now be harvested year-round by refrigerating planting material.
-The refinement of growing techniques under glass is causing a 'vegetable boom'.
-Tomatoes, bell peppers and cucumbers are at the top of the charts.
+Thanks to the cooling of plant material, strawberries can now be harvested year-round.
+The refinement of cultivation techniques under glass is creating a 'vegetable boom'.
+Tomatoes, bell peppers and cucumbers top the charts.

 Veiling Hoogstraten is entering the 21st century.
 The cooling infrastructure has been optimised and online trading is now possible.
 The cooperative has grown into a massive European player.
 The first financial year of the new millennium ended with a turnover of €84,284,000.
 That is why we are also fully committed to a high-performance track & trace system.